Developer Guide

 at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-command does the opposite — it calls Model#redoPivot()
+The redo command does the opposite — it calls Model#redoPivot(), which shifts the currentStatePointer once

 user the exact command that is being redone.